nuwaLab/wingmuzz/README.md

 - The DataModel may not necessarily completely correct, though most of it is right.
 - Please make sure your mono version is not too new.
 Mono version <= 5.16 may work (test on v5.12).

-## 0x03 Instrument and Run
+## 0x03 Instrumentation and Run
-It should be emphasized that **we don't need to instrument blackbox IoT devices in real-world scenarios.** We only need to instrument *Wingmates* since it is required by AFLNet for greybox fuzzing.
+It should be emphasized that **we don't need to instrument blackbox IoT devices in real-world scenarios.** In real-world scenarios, we only need to instrument *Wingmates* since it is required by AFLNet for greybox fuzzing.
+In our coverage experiments, target programs are also instrumented, but it only serves to demonstrate the effectiveness of Wingfuzz in improving coverage.

-### Wingmates Instrumentation
+### Instrumentation

 We have already provided instrumented Wingmates under the repo directory of each protocol, such as `wingfuzz/dicom/repo/*`.
 If you need to instrument other programs, you can use `afl-clang-fast` or `afl-clang-fast++` under the aflnet directory.
 For instance,